parnoldx/mail/README.md

      https://www.heise.de/netze/rfc/rfcs/rfc5804.shtml
    https://github.com/thsmi/sieve
   * If it's feasible to use a Trackingpixel blocker, do it.
 Maybe something like https://github.com/stefanXO/PixelBlock - TODO Investigate

+* Behavior in other clients (mobil)
+  * Important will be the normal Inbox just like today
+  * Feed and Paper trail will be moved to folders and must be activly opened.
+Since these mails are not time relevant this is just fine.
+  * Screened out mails will not hit the mailbox
+  * So it improves the experience with normal approach imap clients.